-Outsource providers bundle services differently.
-Some quote a single price for printing and inserting a document.
+Outsource companies bundle services differently.
+Some companies quote a single price for printing and inserting a document.
 Other organizations separate those operations on their invoices.
 Companies may quote ePresentment as a flat rate or by the image.
 Tiered prices change when volumes fluctuate.
-Some service providers charge extra for receiving and storing items such as pre-printed inserts.
+Some service providers charge extra for receiving and storing items like pre-printed inserts.
 Others don’t.
-Still, other document service providers may replace inserts with full-color “onserts” printed as part of the documents themselves.
+Still other document service providers may replace inserts with full-color “onserts” printed as part of the documents themselves.
 Onserts may be billed separately, or not mentioned at all on price quotes.

 Outsource service providers add value at different points in the document production workflow.
 It’s not just the pricing that’s important.
 Companies must consider the benefits of working with each prospective outsource document vendor.
 Can an outsource provider enhance your documents?
 Add functionality?
 Improve deliverability?
 Lower customer service costs?
 Do they handle document composition or must you supply print-ready files?
 Document service companies can enrich your customer communications in dozens of areas.
 Added value must be part of the calculation.

 Postage computations are especially challenging when comparing service providers.
 Mail service providers lower postage costs by taking advantage of workshare discounts (presorting mail or drop-shipping closer to the destinations).
 Service providers may offer each client different discounts based on their mail distribution density.
 Or they may combine mail from all their clients through a post-print presort mail operation and pass some of the postage savings along.

 How the mail service provider divides the postage savings can make a difference in the total postage costs a company might pay for the same work at different mail service providers.

 Besides presorting, other factors also affect postal costs:

 - Householding–This technique allows print/mail service providers to combine two or more mailpieces in a single envelope.